ackshatiwari/AI-Noted/README.md

 - A slider indicating the depth of the notes
 - Input box where the user can specify the context and purpose of the notes, allowing more personalized notes
 - Five different note formats, which are the Outline Method, the Sentence Method, the Charting Method, the Mind Map Method, and the Cornell method of note-taking.
-- Download the notes for future reference
+- Downloadable notes for future reference

 ## What's Next
 Although this program is complete, there are still some extra features that I will add to the project as the time progresses: